mukut-d/mukut-d/README.md

 ** ⚡ About me**

-- ❤️ I build MERN Stack apps, and have fun experiments on type-level
+- ❤️ I build Cross-Platform Mobile apps using React Native, and have fun experiments on type-level

 - 💬 Ask me about anything [here](https://github.com/mukut-d/mukut-d/issues)
--  🔭 I’m currently working on MERN stack Project
+-  🔭 I’m currently working on React Native Projects
-- 🌱 I’m currently learning Business Development
+- 🌱 I’m currently learning Software Development
-- 👯 I’m looking to collaborate on Technology related to Full-Stack development
+- 👯 I’m looking to collaborate on Technology related to Full-Stack development or mobile development
-- 🤔 I’m looking for tech jobs and gigs in full-stack development
+- 🤔 I’m looking for tech jobs and gigs in mobile app development
 - 📫 How to reach me: You can always contact via mail mukut.m.das2000@gmail.com

    <br>